hgwood/fanfaron/README.md

 - *breaking* refactor: `Schema` for Swagger 2 made distinct from `Schema` for JSON Schema Draft 4
   - All classes defined from objects found in the Swagger 2.0 specification are now found in the package `fr.hgwood.fanfaron`.
 Classes in `fr.hgwood.fanfaron.jsonschema` are not used to deserialize Swagger definitions.
-  - The new `fr.hgwood.fanfaron.Schema` exactly matches the Schema Object defined by the Swagger 2.0 specification.
+  - The new `Schema` exactly matches the Schema Object defined by the Swagger 2.0 specification.
   - `Xml` was moved to `fr.hgwood.fanfaron`, as it is specific to Swagger 2.0.
   - `Properties` and `AdditionalProperties` were added to `fr.hgwood.fanfaron`.
 Those are not explicitly defined by the Swagger 2.0 specification, only implicitly.